hoff11/LoLTools/README.md

 # LoL Tools
-System of tools intergrating witht he Riot API
+System of tools integrating with the Riot API